Homological stability of topological moduli spaces: Configuration spaces

-We prove \cref{theorem:highconnectivityconfigurationspaces} by means of a weak equivalence up to higher coherent homotopy between the canonical resolution and the fibrant replacement of the resolution by arcs (see \cref{definition:fibrantreplacement}).
-For the proof, we fix the center $X=\{0\}\in\Conf_1(D^d)$ as the stabilizing object and start by defining an analogue of the resolution by arcs for the free graded $\tE_1$-module $\cM^{\free}=\coprod_{n\ge0}\SC_2(n)/\Sigma_n$ (see \cref{example:freealgebra}).
+We prove \cref{theorem:highconnectivityconfigurationspaces} by constructing a zig-zag of weak equivalences of augmented $\semisimpthick$-spaces between the canonical resolution $R_\bullet(\cM)$ and the fibrant replacement $R^{\arcsymbol}_\bullet(\cM)^{\fib}$ of the resolution by arcs, which is weakly equivalent to the resolution by arcs itself (see \cref{section:homotopycolimits}).
+The remainder of this subsection serves to explain the weak equivalences \circled{$1$}--\circled{$3$}.
+We abbreviate the $\tE_{1,2}$-operad $\SC_2$ by $\cO$.